Eleanor Power: Trial and execution

 On 8 October 1754, nine of the accomplices, including Eleanor Power, were brought to trial for murder before the Court of Oyer and Terminer of Newfoundland.
 The tenth accomplice, Nicholas Tobin, was the only Crown witness against the nine defendants.
 Undefended by lawyers, the nine defendants were convicted of murder by a jury after 30 minutes of deliberation and sentenced to death by hanging.
 Two of the male accomplices were executed on 10 October 1754; the following day, Eleanor and Robert Power followed and became the first married couple to hang together in present-day Canada.
 Eleanor Power was also the first English woman to be executed by British authorities in present-day Canada.

 After years of imprisonment in St. John's, the five remaining defendants were eventually pardoned on condition that they leave Newfoundland and never return.

 Modern analysis

 Modern commentators have suggested that Eleanor Power might have escaped execution had she been represented by a qualified lawyer at her trial.
 This is because while Power could have legitimately been convicted of burglary, she was likely not guilty of murder since she had abandoned the conspirators after the first break-in and played no role in Keen's death.
 The same commentators have also suggested that the court that convicted the nine defendants was illegally constituted because the English law that governed the Colony of Newfoundland mandated that capital trials for offences committed in Newfoundland had to be tried by courts in England.
+However, they may have been convicted under the English common law doctrine of felony murder.